spekarchik/PouchAndPaper/MOD_README.md

   Fixed XP costs, enchanted book duplication, material-based repairs, and perfect gear cloning — all with vanilla-style mechanics.
   Fully supports custom gear and enchantments from The Block of Angel mod.

+- **[🧭 Compass Cleaner](https://www.curseforge.com/minecraft/mc-mods/compass-cleaner)** — adds a minimalist recipe to reset a _Lodestone Compass_ to a regular _Compass_.
+    Ideal for tidying up obsolete compasses after you lose or remove their lodestone targets.

 ---

 ## ☕ Support Development